AbeerWebDev/The-Weather-Application/README.md

 1. Clone down this repository.
 You will need node and `npm` installed globally on your machine.

-2. Type 'npm i' to install packages.
+2. Type `npm i` to install packages.

 3. Run/open index.html in local browser and enjoy